lamida/master-thesis/README.md

-# Master Thesis
+# Master Thesis - Study of Model for Runtime Remote Attestations

 This repository hosts the LaTeX source for my master's thesis.
 The [main.pdf](https://github.com/lamida/master-thesis/blob/main/main.pdf) is the compiled version of the thesis.

 I was doing my master in Cybersecurity at [SUTD](https://istd.sutd.edu.sg/education/mssd/) and graduated in 2021.

 This thesis project was advised by [Flavio Toffalini](http://flaviotoffalini.info/) and [Prof. Jianying Zhou](http://jianying.space/).

+The thesis is implementing ScaRR runtime remote attestation using LLVM.

 ## LaTeX Template